 and bird watching hideaways in North Queensland all offer 'hands on'

 Before we came to live in North Queensland, my family and I enjoyed several holidays here.
 See this map of

 One year we towed a boat all the way from Perth in Western Australia - a distance of more than 6,000 kilometres.
 On other occasions we pulled a "pop-top" caravan behind us, so, like a turtle, our house was always with us.

 If you would like to share your tropical vacation destinations experiences, please scroll to the bottom of this page and join in!

-Australian beaches are renowned for their golden sands and clear, turquoise water but North Queensland has a few hazards with which to contend.
+Australian beaches are renowned for their sparkling white or golden sands and clear, turquoise water but North Queensland has a few hazards with which to contend.

 , in clear fresh-water creeks ...or your resort's swimming pool!